calebarapp/TechnicalChallenge1/README.md

 # TechnicalChallenge1
-Response to a technical Challenge.
+Response to a technical Challenge using a .net Core Console Application.

 Challenge 1:
 Given an array of integers, write a method to total the odd numbers.